tamucc-comp-bio/classroom_repo_2025/lectures/lecture12.md

 	* gives the module the name mm
 * `from theModule import *`

-You should definitely create your own modules to save you time.
+You should definitely create your own modules to save time.
 They would contain fuctions that you use frequently.

 > [!IMPORTANT]
 > Exit python with `ctrl-d`